-It may not seem like a lot of time spent in one place, but I can’t honestly say that I have grown significantly in my career and personal life in that snap shot of time.
+It may not seem like a lot of time spent in one place, but I can’t honestly say that I have grown significantly in my career and personal life in that snapshot of time.
 As many travel nurses will tell you, it really does fly by.
-This was the beginning of my new career as a traveling ER nurse.
-When I decided to take a leap of faith into this unpredictable lifestyle of travel nursing.
+This was the beginning of my new career as a traveling ER nurse when I decided to take a leap of faith into this unpredictable travel nursing lifestyle.

-I left my home of 26 years, sold 80% of my belongings and packed the rest of it in my 06’ Acura as I set out to Northern California.
-Feeling adventurous and excited, but honestly scared out of my mind of what was next to come.
-Most days I wake up and I’m like wow, how in the world did I get here?
-It was once a dream and goal of mine to be a travel nurse and well, here I am.
+I left my home of 26 years, sold 80% of my belongings, and packed the rest of it in my 06’ Acura as I set out to Northern California.
+Feeling adventurous and excited but honestly scared out of my mind of what was next to come.
+Most days, I wake up, and I’m like, wow, how in the world did I get here?
+It was once a dream and goal to be a travel nurse, and well, here I am.

 For those of you tuning in, hello!

-My name is ReyAnn Moya, a 27 year old girl with a little over 5 years of nursing experience, with a strong passion for travel, living an nontraditional lifestyle and enjoying every bit of this beautiful Earth we live on.
+My name is ReyAnn Moya, a 27-year-old girl with a little over 5 years of nursing experience, with a strong passion for travel, living a nontraditional lifestyle, and enjoying every bit of this beautiful Earth we live on.
 You will often find me solo traveling, at a rave or music festival, dancing my heart out, or exploring our dear Mother Nature.
-I was born and raised in Santa Fe, NM, where I miss every single day, but am so happy I left home to pursue more of this life of mine.
+I was born and raised in Santa Fe, NM, where I miss every day, but I am so happy I left home to pursue more of this life.

-I’m all about working smarter, not harder and being the most efficient I can be (I guess that’s the ER nurse in me) so I felt the urge to share my experience in the hopes of helping my current and future travel nurse community.
+I’m all about working smarter, not harder, and being the most efficient I can be (I guess that’s the ER nurse in me), so I felt the urge to share my experience in the hopes of helping my current and future travel nurse community.
 These are the things I wish I knew and tips I want to offer to the travel nurse newbies.
 As many other posts have helped guide me to my decision into this lifestyle, I hope that it can help you make that same decision.
 So here goes, 13 things I have learned as a travel nurse newbie for all you travel nurse newbies.